codekidX/circulator/README.md

 ## Confessions

 - It is not a great tool if you are working as a team - Have any idea that can make this project collaborative - [ping me](https://github.com/codekidX/circulator/issues).
+> But it becomes one if you are using it in a private environment, just remove the `config/` from `.gitignore`
 - It does not support other configuration languages.
 - Why JSON5? - Comments, because I have a 3 months threshold of remembering code and also it excels at single way of writing things which is a rare entity these days.